 Key developments in accounting for insurance contracts

 - The FASB and the IASB were working together to develop a comprehensive standard on accounting for insurance contracts that would address recognition, measurement, presentation, and disclosure through mid-2013.
-Both boards issued exposure drafts in June 2013, but in their first substantive redeliberations in 2014, the FASB largely abandoned the project.
-While the IASB continues to work on its first insurance standard, the FASB has been focused on making targeted improvements to U.S. GAAP in the area as part of two distinct projects, one focused on short duration contracts and a second focused on long duration contracts.
+Both boards issued exposure drafts in June, but in their first substantive redeliberations in 2014, the FASB largely abandoned the project.
+While the IASB continues to work on its first insurance standard, the FASB has been focused on making targeted improvements to U.S. GAAP in the area as part of two distinct projects, one focused on short-duration contracts and a second focused on long-duration contracts.

 - Under the IASB’s proposal, an insurer would measure its net obligation to pay claims and benefits and its right to future premiums using an expected value discounted cash flow approach, remeasured each period (referred to as the building block approach).
 At inception, there would be no immediate gain recognition for the expected excess of premiums over cash outflows.

-- The FASB recently redeliberated possible targeted improvements to the accounting for long duration contracts under existing U.S. GAAP, and voted unanimously to unlock assumptions used in determining the liability for future policy benefits for traditional long duration contracts, limited-payment contracts, and participating life contracts and the additional liability for universal life-type contracts.
+- The FASB redeliberated possible targeted improvements to the accounting for long-duration contracts under existing U.S. GAAP, and voted unanimously to unlock assumptions used in determining the liability for future policy benefits for traditional long duration contracts, limited-payment contracts, participating life contracts, and the additional liability for universal life-type contracts.
 The effect of the updated assumptions, including those related to changes in discount rates, would be reflected entirely through net income, and would be updated annually during the fourth quarter, which would represent a significant change from existing practice.
 Additionally, the FASB has discussed that the discount rate used to reflect the time value of money in the calculation of the liability for future policy benefits would be the rate of return on a reference portfolio of high-quality fixed income investments.

-- Although the FASB has decided to pursue targeted improvements to U.S. GAAP rather than write a new comprehensive standard, the resulting differences from existing GAAP could still be significant.
-In addition to updating all assumptions each period (rather than locking them in, as is done for traditional life insurance and annuity contracts), amendments may include requirements to account for all non-separated options and guarantees embedded in insurance contracts (e.g., variable annuity guarantee features) on the same measurement basis, and amortize deferred acquisition costs using a consistent methodology across all products.
+- Although the FASB has decided to pursue targeted improvements to U.S. GAAP rather than write a new comprehensive standard, the resulting differences from existing GAAP could still be significant for long-duration contracts.
+In addition to updating all assumptions annually (rather than locking them in, as is done for traditional life insurance and annuity contracts), amendments may include requirements aimed at enhancing the consistency of accounting for options and guarantees embedded in insurance contracts (e.g., variable annuity guarantee features), and a requirement to amortize deferred acquisition costs using a consistent methodology across all products.